-GATE 2022 examination will be conducted for 29 papers (subjects).
-A candidate can appear for only one of the 29 GATE papers.
-The examination of all the papers will be conducted in an online Computer Based Test (CBT) mode where the candidates will be shown the questions on a computer screen.
+GATE 2024 Examination will be conducted for 30 Papers (Subjects).
+GATE 2024 Examination will be conducted in online Computer - Based Test (CBT) mode, where the candidates will be shown the questions on a computer screen.
+Candidate can appear for only one of the 30 GATE Papers.

 Personal calculators, wristwatches, mobile phones or any other electronic devices are not allowed inside the examination hall.
 But, a virtual scientific calculator will be available on the computer screen during the examination.
 So, candidates have to use the same during the examination.